 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
-To navigate the touch screen, you can use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
+To navigate the touchscreen, you can use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
+You can also customize gestures and view demonstrations of how they work.